-Looking for a sterile, easy to use root zone media that your marijuana roots will love in indoor grow ops?
+Looking for a sterile, easy-to-use root zone media your marijuana roots will love in indoor grow ops?
 Then look at rockwool.

 Rockwool = Total Control Over Hydroponics Nutrients & PH